treeverse/lakeFS/docs/integrations/spark.md

 {: .note }

 ### Usage with TemporaryAWSCredentialsLakeFSTokenProvider

+An initial setup is required - you must have [AWS Auth configured]({% link reference/security/external-principals-aws.md %}) with lakeFS.
+The `TemporaryAWSCredentialsLakeFSTokenProvider` depends on the caller to provide AWS credentials (e.g Assumed Role Key,Secret and Token) as input to the lakeFS client.

 ⚠️ Configure `sts.endpoint` with a valid [sts regional service endpoint](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html) and it must be be equal to the region that is used for authentication first place.
 The only exception is `us-east-1` which is the default region for STS.
 {: .note }